silvivs/silvivs/README.md

 # 💫 About Me:
-I'm Software Engineering student at the Federal University of Amazonas, 2nd year | QA Intern at INDT. <br>Passionate about technology, programming and space!
+I'm Software Engineering student at the Federal University of Amazonas, 2nd year | Software QA Analyst JR at INDT. <br>Passionate about technology, programming and space!

 ## 🌐 Socials: